Milanseban/Milanseban/README.md

 ##  What I'm Into

-Currently exploring lightweight deployment and more practical use cases in ML + automation.
+Currently focused on building complete systems that combine full-stack development, machine learning, and automation.
+I am exploring efficient deployment strategies across all three domains.

 ### 📫 Connect with me